 April 03, 2017 14:39 Updated Follow Yes, but only under specific circumstances.
 A governing body may hold an executive session if the meeting is held for one of the instances specifically listed in I.C.
-5-14-1.5-6.1(b). www.in.gov/pac Related articles Can a governing body meet behind closed doors to discuss "personnel matters?"
-Can a request for meeting minutes be denied if the minutes have not been approved?
-Can a governing body prevent me from speaking at its meeting?
-What records are available to the public, and what records are confidential?
-Does the notice of a meeting or executive session have to appear in the local newspaper?
+5-14-1.5-6.1(b). www.in.gov/pac Related articles Where is my state tax refund?
+Is it a violation of the Open Door Law if the meeting room is not large enough to accommodate the crowd?
+How long before the meeting takes place must the Board post a notice?
+Can a governing body meet behind closed doors to discuss "personnel matters?"
+Can the Public Access Counselor compel production of records, fine a public official for withholding a record, or declare a board's action void?